raghubetina/syllabus-chapters/README.md

 **Note:** It's _possible_, but not always _easy_.
 If you have never seen a line of code before, you are going to be learning a lot of new things all at once, and so should plan to spend a significant amount of time.
 If you already have some programming experience, you may have to spend less time initially while we learn basics; but once we get into Rails, it will likely be all new to you too.
 Historically, students have reported spending 5 ± 2 hours each week outside of class.

 What you can expect from us in return is a lot of support.
 We all will help each other on Piazza, the class Q&A forum.
-There will be plenty of one-on-one office hours available for booking every week, and if you can't find a slot that works for you then post a private question on Piazza with a few times we'll work it out.
+There will be plenty of one-on-one office hours available for booking every week; and if you can't find a slot that works for you on our calendars, then post a private question on Piazza with a few times that work for you and one of us will meet with you then.

 ## Required materials